City

 Do you need a car in Erie, PA?

 Erie, PA, offers various transportation options for residents and job seekers.
-Public transportation is a viable choice, with the Erie Metropolitan Transit Authority (EMTA) providing bus services.
-These buses cover many parts of the city and can be a convenient option for those who do not own a car.
-However, the frequency and coverage of the buses may not meet everyone's needs, especially for those living in more remote areas.
+Public transportation is available through the Erie Metropolitan Transit Authority.
+Buses run throughout the city and to nearby suburbs.
+This can be a convenient option for those without a car.
+However, the bus schedule may not always align with job hours.

 What is the job market like in Erie, PA?